-Costochondritis is the result of cartilage becoming inflamed at the point where the upper ribs attach to the breastbone (sternum).
+Costochondritis is the result of cartilage becoming inflamed at the point where the upper ribs attach to the breastbone (sternum), which are known as the costochondral joints.
 The primary symptom is pain in the front of the chest.

 Costochondritis can be associated with a range of causes, and is a relatively harmless condition that will usually go away without treatment.
 However, costochondritis pain can be a source of anxiety as it is often confused with that of a heart attack